kredencos/YourBrowser/README.md

 ## Installation

 - Download `.html` file.
+Or just open this GitHub Page: https://houska-dev.github.io/YourBrowser/
-- Double-click a file.
+- Double-click a file. (ignore if you are used github pages)

 ## FAQ